IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 \emph{\textbf{Mitigation:} Our high-fidelity simulations suggest that the beam spread is manageable.
 The prototype will allow measuring this precisely.
 Additional focusing elements can be inserted between RFQ and spiral inflector if necessary.
 More aggressive collimation is possible as well, at the expense of requiring higher current from the source.}

-\chapter{Design of the Cyclotron}
+\section{Design of the Cyclotron}

 In this section, we describe the details of the cyclotron at the level of a preliminary design report.
 This section includes details of the design of the cyclotron, the spiral inflector that transmits ions from the RFQ into the cyclotron, and the extraction system.
+This section also characterizes the latest simulated performance of these systems.